smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

         serialization format of a document is an implementation detail of a protocol and MUST NOT have any effect on the types exposed by tooling to represent a document value.
+    * - enum
+      - A UTF-8 encoded string with a fixed set of values.
+    * - intEnum
+      - A 32-bit signed integer with a fixed set of values that can range from -2^31 to (2^31)-1 (inclusive).

 Simple shapes are defined in the IDL using a :ref:`simple_shape_statement <idl-simple>`.